 About

-- Telangiectasia typically found on the skin and mucous membranes, but also in the lungs, liver, and brain.
+- Vascular Involvement: Telangiectasia typically present on the skin and mucous membranes but can also involve the lungs, liver, and brain, leading to complications like arteriovenous malformations (AVMs).

-- Family history often includes a parent, sibling, or child with the same condition.
+- Family History: A positive family history is common, with affected individuals often having a parent, sibling, or child with HHT.

 Aetiology

-- Mutations in the ACVRL1, ENG, and SMAD4 genes are commonly associated with HHT.
+- Genetic Mutations: Commonly associated with mutations in the ACVRL1, ENG, and SMAD4 genes.

 Aetiology of Stroke in HHT

-Most individuals with pulmonary arteriovenous malformations (PAVMs) have HHT.
+Most individuals with pulmonary arteriovenous malformations (PAVMs) have HHT, making it a critical component of the disease's clinical presentation.

 Clinical Features

-- Mucocutaneous lesions are found on the skin, in the oral cavity, and in the nose.
+- Mucocutaneous Telangiectasia: Small, dilated blood vessels visible on the skin, oral cavity, and nose.

 Clinical Signs